Code-Institute-Submissions/workout-world/README.md

 ### Bugs
 #### Fixed bugs
-* It's a gap on the screen to the right on mobile version for everything but the navbar that disappears after pressing something on Moto G4, Glaxy S5 pixel 2, pixel 2 XL iPhone 5/SE, iPhone 6/7/8, iPhone X, Galaxy Fold, Surface duo in Chrome DevTools.
+* A white space on the screen to the right of everything but the navbar on Moto G4, Glaxy S5 pixel 2, pixel 2 XL iPhone 5/SE, iPhone 6/7/8, iPhone X, Galaxy Fold, Surface duo in Chrome DevTools, that disappears after pressing something on the screen.
-  After googling this problem I started with cheching that I didn't have any element that was exceeding more than 100% of the screen width.
+  After googling this problem I started with checking that I didn't have any elements that was exceeding more than 100% of the screen width.
 I couldn't find any so I inserted overflow-x: hidden for html and body in my CSS file that I found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on Stack Overflow that fixed the problem.
 * Images don't work when deploying the website on Github.
 Fixed this by changing the image file paths from absolute to relative instead.
+It seems like the problem could have appeared because Github don’t like absolute file paths but they worked on Gitpod so I hadn’t notice the problem before deploying the project to Github.

 #### Open bugs
-* Hero images on Class Schedule page and home page and the student discount picture get a bit squashed on internet explorer.
+* Hero images on Class Schedule page, home page and the student discount picture get a bit squashed together in their container instead of being cropped by the container and the overflow hidden on Internet Explorer.

 ## Deployment
 ### Deploy